New Heritage Centres

 On the National Events Deck, Saundersfoot Harbour.
 The Coastal Schooner is wheelchair accessible.

-The Coastal Schooner is planned for completion by Autumn 2021.
+The Coastal Schooner is planned for completion in early 2022.

 The Storm Centre

 Visitors will have discovered Saundersfoot's coastal heritage in the Coal Office and Coastal Schooner and now step back into the present day to focus on our current climate and what causes those everyday events which we take for granted.
 What are tides?
 Why do we have storms?
 Why is the sky blue?
 Visitors will be be able to explore these topics in a hands-on learning environment, experiencing a storm at sea, and learning more about our world, and the effects of climate and coastal erosion on our lives.